System environment (Hostname, DNS etc)

 10. Languages

-We primarily setup the second part: Server Settings.
+We focus on setting up the second part: Server Settings.

 Choose this section, then update IMAP and SMTP settings.